luiscardenas97/CSE_212/2-linked-list.md

 * >``` if len(list) = 0 ```: It checks if the linked list is empty.
 If it's, it returns true

 ## Example: Photo Viewer Software Using a Linked List
-In the example below, we will write a program that create a linked list with pictures that will be display with a Photo Viewer software.
+In the example below, we will write a program that creates a linked list with pictures that will be displayed with a Photo Viewer software.
 This linked list will allow the user to add and delete pictures to the list in the order the user wishes; therefore, the program should allow the user to add or delete at the beginning, middle or end of the list.
 Despite that there is already a built-in class on Python to create a linked list, we will use our knowledge on object-oriented programming to come up with our own class to do this.
 The specifications for the program are the following:
 * Allow the user to add new pictures to the beginning or end of the linked list
-* Allow the user to add new picture after another specific old picture
+* Allow the user to add a new picture after another specific old picture
 * Users will need to add a picture to the linked list by using the name of the file they want to add.
 Adding the file type is not necessary. `Example:` fox.
 Users need to make sure that the picture is in the same folder where they have saved this program.
 Otherwise, they will need to edit the path of the picture.
 * Allow the user to delete pictures at the beginning, end or middle of the linked list
 * Display the linked list with all the pictures by using a Photo Viewer software created using GUI imported classes, starting with the first picture in the linked list.
 Create a "Next Picture" button that allows the user to go to the next picture in the linked list.